1. Material Accounting Policies followed by the Company a) Basis of Preparation

 a.
 Property, Plant and Equipment:

 Property, Plant and Equipment represent a significant proportion of the asset base of the Group.
 The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
-Management reviews the residual values, useful lives and methods of depreciation of Property, Plant and Equipment at each reporting period end and any revision to these is recognised prospectively in current and future periods.
+Management reviews the residual values, useful lives and methods of depreciation of Property, Plant and Equipment at the end of each reporting period and any revision to these is recognised prospectively in current and future periods.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.

 b.
 Sales Return